 Easy stir fry broccoli with garlic, a really simple side dish to accompany a Chinese banquet.
 Packed full of flavour, it’s a dish that’s quick to prepare, ready and on the table in no time.

 My colleagues and I ate the local food most nights, preferring the perfectly cooked local cuisine, than the options for Western food done badly.
 We liked to eat banquet style as is common in Chinese cooking.
-We all sat around the table, each ordering a couple of our favourite dishes and ensuring a good mixture of meat, seafood and vegetables.
-The food would be served as it was ready, right into the middle of the table.
-We would then share the food among us.
 It was a lovely sociable way to dine.

 Planning a Chinese banquet:

 If planning a Chinese banquet then this simple stir fried broccoli is the perfect vegetable dish.
 But what else to serve alongside?

 Whilst living overseas, two hours drive from Beijing, I enjoyed a lot of Chinese food, and ate very little European food whilst there as it simply wasn’t so good.

 The food was always served banquet style, with many smaller plates of food set in the middle of the table so that everyone could share it amongst themselves.

 It’s a lovely way to eat, and the variety of dishes was always balanced, a great selection of meat, fish, sea food and vegetable based dishes.

 It’s a lot simpler to cater than you might think.
 This recipe could work really well alongside some of our other Chinese stir fry dishes.
 What’s worth noting is that they are all relatively quick cooks!

 - Beef Stir Fry with Black Bean Sauce